nschonni/cordova-docs/articles/tutorial-gulp/tutorial-gulp-readme.md

     }
     ```

-    If you want to be able to modify the taco-team-build module instead of using the Github version, remove the dependency in the file above, copy **taco-team-build.js** from GitHub to your project root, and require ```taco-team-build``` gulpfile.js below.
+    If you want to be able to modify the taco-team-build module instead of using the Github version, remove the dependency in the file above, copy **taco-team-build.js** and the **lib** folder from GitHub to your project root, and require ```./taco-team-build.js``` in the gulpfile.js below.

 - **gulpfile.js**